PhoenixTales/wiki.gothicarchive.org/misc/nations.md

 ### Cresh a Suul (Daughter of a Bear)
 - _Dailah_ the _Cresh a Suul_ (Daughter of a Bear) likely comes from the same land, but is visually different than people seen in vision she shown to Stump
+- has violet rather than blue eyes
-- has violet eyes and black hair
+- has black rather than blonde hair
-- her tattoo is in exactly the same place, but just like her armor is red instead of blue
+- has red rather than blue armor
+- has red rather than blue tattoo covering `the left side of the face and neck`
-  - her tattoo is the same position and color as tattoo of _Polar Bears_ guarding _Unknown Northern Race_
+  - it exactly matches tattoo of _Polar Bears_ guarding the city of _Unknown Northern Race_
 - she is `tall, towering over the bystanders by a head`